robinrendle/robinrendle.com/_adventures/small-improvements.md

 ---
-title: 'Small improvements in the right direction'
+title: "Small improvements in the right direction"
 date: 2018-01-16
 tags:
 extract:
 ---

 Friends!

 There’s a tendency in web design circles to ditch the old in favor of the new: We’ll blow up the archives!
 We’ll cut loose all the legacy code!
 With a little bit of effort our work can feel fresh and exciting again!
-A new year, a clean slate, a *whole new thing*.
+A new year, a clean slate, a _whole new thing_.
 Yet the more I work on the web, the more I recognize the benefits of tiny, iterative improvements.

-I’ve been thinking about this over the past month or so at [Gusto](https://gusto.com) as I’ve been tidying up *The Guide* — an internal design tool for the company — and in the introduction I describe it like this:
+I’ve been thinking about this over the past month or so at [Gusto](https://gusto.com) as I’ve been tidying up _The Guide_ — an internal design tool for the company — and in the introduction I describe it like this:

 > This is where the documentation for Gusto’s design system is archived for safe-keeping; it contains all the assets we need, such as images and illustrations as well as notes on our copywriting style and documentation for our React components.
-In fact, we like to think of *The Guide* as a sort of Pokédex.
+In fact, we like to think of _The Guide_ as a sort of Pokédex.

 <img src='https://image.ibb.co/jquMCR/Screenshot_2018_01_16_00_38_05.png' />